PetervGreen/tech-indexing/jatskit.md

 https://github.com/wendellpiez/JATSKit/wiki/Limitations

-Will need to find solution for pdf output.
+Will need to find solution for pdf output limitation if not already fixed.
 But learning how to install and use this looks like good starting point for anything else.

 ## Markdown